App Design Basics

 From these questions, you can use Xcode to create your initial project files and start coding.

 If you have not yet installed Xcode, do so and configure your iOS development team.
-For detailed information about setting up your development teams and and preparing your Xcode environment, see Developing for the App Store.
+For detailed information about setting up your development team and preparing your Xcode environment, see App Distribution Guide.

 Create your initial Xcode project.